Comparison

 The mentions that win or lose you customers happen in places an index barely reaches: a recommendation request in a neighbourhood Facebook group Google can't crawl, a Reddit comment five replies deep, a complaint on X posted from the parking lot.
 By the time any of it reaches Google's index — if it ever does — the thread has moved on.

 Reputably reads the live platforms instead: Reddit posts and comments, public group conversations, YouTube including Shorts, X, and the open web.
 Every mention lands in one feed with sentiment scored, buying intent ranked, and a reply drafted when the thread deserves one.
-You post it yourself — nothing connects to your accounts, nothing posts automatically.
+You post it yourself — no social accounts connect and nothing posts automatically.

 And there's a whole layer Google Alerts can't touch even in principle: what AI assistants say about you.
-When a customer asks ChatGPT for "the best clinic near me", that answer isn't a web page — it's generated on the spot.
-Reputably asks ChatGPT, Gemini and Claude the natural questions your buyers ask, live and fanned out across many phrasings, and reports where you rank.
-No alert email will ever contain that.
+When a customer asks ChatGPT for "the best clinic near me", that answer is generated on the spot.
+Reputably repeats tracked buyer prompts across ChatGPT, Gemini and Claude and records visibility, competitors, cited pages, disclosed fan-out searches and AI traffic.
+No alert email contains that answer trail.

 Running both is fine